 Specified care and services

-The care and services that all approved providers of residential aged care must provide to any resident as needed, as set out by the Schedule of specified care and services for residential care services (Schedule 1, Quality of Care Principles 2014) within the Aged Care Act 1997.
+The care and services that all approved providers of permanent residential aged care must provide to any resident as needed, as set out by the Schedule of specified care and services for residential care services (Schedule 1, Quality of Care Principles 2014) within the Aged Care Act 1997.

 The total hours worked per week in the profession.

 A prescription priced below the co-payment as defined in the National Health Act 1953.
 A PBS/RPBS prescription is classified as under co-payment when the dispensed price of the prescription does not exceed the patient co-payment, and the patient pays the full cost of the medication.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.